Tags are keywords or categories that are used to organize your links.

 In Linkatopia, you can use single words or short phrases like

 or "Edgar Allan Poe".
-Only letters, numbers,
+Only letters, numbers, and spaces are allowed,

 Each one of your links can have multiple tags.
 Simply separate tags with commas.
 Extra spaces next to the commas are automatically removed.

 If you're having trouble thinking of words to use for tags, take a look at the list